usnistgov/NFIQ2/examples/README.md

 Each score will be printed with its respective header.
 Each score will be printed on a separate line.

-The first score that gets printed is the NFIQ 2 Quality Score and it will appear as:
+The first score that gets printed is the ISO/IEC 29794-4:2024 Unified Quality Score and it will appear as:

 	"QualityScore: [value]"